Image-Based Visual Servoing for Enhanced Cooperation of Dual-Arm Manipulation: Introduction

 The basic~\cite{Chaumette2006RAM} and advanced~\cite{Chaumette2007RAM} visual servoing algorithms have been widely employed for a single manipulator to reach a stationary target or track a moving target.
 The interaction matrices depend only on the image features and their depths.
 However, in the context of dual-arm manipulation, the cameras and markers are mounted on two arms separately.
 As a result, the kinematic model of the system becomes entirely different, and the associated interaction matrix significantly differs from the classical one.
 The paper figures out the dependence of the customized interaction matrix on the poses of both arms explicitly.
 Moreover, it synthesizes the IBVS algorithm with pose synchronization control while guaranteeing the closed-loop system stability rigorously.

-In the remainder of the paper, \sect{sec: modelling} builds the kinematic models of the manipulators and the vision system. \sect{sec: control design and stability analysis} designs the control algorithm and analyses the system stability. \sect{sec: discussion} discusses the constraints of manipulators and some visual servoing issues. \sect{sec: experimental results} validates the control via comparative experiments. \sect{sec: conclusion} gives the conclusions and future studies.
+In the remainder of the paper, \sect{sec: modelling} builds the kinematic models of the manipulators and the vision system. \sect{sec: control design and stability analysis} designs the control algorithm and analyses the system stability. \sect{sec: discussion} discusses the state and input constraints of manipulators and some visual servoing issues. \sect{sec: experimental results} validates the control via comparative experiments.
+Finally, \sect{sec: conclusion} concludes the design and future studies.